FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: Introduction

 \section{Introduction}

 \IEEEPARstart{W}ith the rapid development of image generation techniques, AI-synthesized images are becoming increasingly indistinguishable from genuine ones~\cite{yan2024sanity,zou2025survey}.
-While this prosperity has driven innovation, it also introduces significant cybersecurity threats, including misinformation, propaganda, and fraud.
+While this prosperity has driven innovation, it also introduces significant cybersecurity risks, including misinformation, propaganda, and fraud.
 In response, substantial efforts have been made to detect AI-generated content in recent years~\cite{ojha2023towards,cozzolino2024raising,cozzolino2024zero,ricker2024aeroblade}.
 However, as generative models continue to evolve, concerns over the reliability and trustworthiness of detection systems in real-world applications persist.
 Addressing these challenges requires enhancing the transparency of AI-generated image detection models.
-We advocate for a paradigm shift in which image synthesis detection goes beyond binary classification, incorporating explainability to provide contextual insights into authenticity assisting trustworthiness.
+We advocate for the potential in which image synthesis detection goes beyond binary classification, incorporating explainability to provide contextual insights into authenticity, assisting trustworthiness.